leangjia/blender_docs/trunk/blender_docs/manual/editors/preferences/navigation.rst

 Simulates the effect of gravity when walking.

 View Height
-   The distance from the ground floor to the camera when walking Jump Height
+   The distance from the ground floor to the camera when walking.
+Jump Height
    The maximum height of a jump.